binerogroup/documentation/compute/ssh-keys.rst

 - Press **Generate new key**

-- Copy the **private** part of the new key to a file on your workstation as this will **not** be saved in the platform (and should be kept secret).
-We recommend setting a password on the key according to the above tips.
+- Copy the **private** part of the new key to a file on your workstation as this will **not** be saved in the platform.
+We recommend setting a passphrase on the key according to the above tips.

 OpenStack Horizon
 -----------------

-To create an SSH-key through :doc:`/getting-started/managing-your-cloud/openstack-horizon`, follow these steps:
+To create an SSH-key through :doc:`/getting-started/managing-your-cloud/openstack-horizon`

 - Under **Project**, click **Compute** and then **Key pairs** in the sidebar menu.